-If you are someone with a natural ability to handle and manage money, pursuing a career as a financial planner or adviser might be the right choice for you!
+Do you like handling and managing money?
+If yes, pursuing a career as a financial planner or adviser might be your right choice!

-It is a profession that requires a high degree of expertise and a passion for assisting businesses and individuals alike.
+The profession requires a high degree of expertise and a passion for assisting businesses and individuals.
 A financial planner has a wide range of responsibilities.
-They help, educate, and provide financial advice, in addition to formulating financial plans.
+They help, educate, and provide financial advice and formulate financial plans.

-All in all, it is a career where you go from analysing data to empathising with a client's plight in a matter of minutes.
+It is a career where you go from analysing data to empathising with a client's difficulty in minutes.

-Read the post below to know everything about how to become a certified financial planner in Australia and start a successful career.
+Read the post below to learn how to become a certified financial planner in Australia, the degree requirements, the salary they earn, and what financial planning is to start a successful career.

 A financial planner is a person who works for an investment firm or bank that advises customers on how to make the best use of their money by giving them recommendations.
-In some instances, the planner makes financial and investment decisions on their clients’ behalf.
+Sometimes, the planner makes financial and investment decisions on their client's behalf.

-As a financial institution expects its financial planners to retain and serve clients for a long time ahead, this profession demands an outgoing personality and excellent analytical abilities.
-The financial planner may even host investment seminars to educate clients and build new business relationships.
+As a financial institution expects its financial planners to retain and serve clients for a long time, this profession demands an outgoing personality and excellent analytical abilities.
+The financial planner may host investment seminars to educate clients and build new business relationships.

 Financial planners pay attention to their clients and assist them in determining their needs.
-They help customers in developing a realistic framework for their financial investment objectives before recommending execution techniques.
+They help customers develop a realistic framework for their financial investment objectives before recommending execution techniques.

-A planner must stay updated on the latest advancements in the investment sector, including all the possibilities and risks, in order to provide the best information to clients.
-A financial planner should also possess the ability to lay out a logical investing framework for his clients, offering them options based on return on investment and risk.
+A planner must stay updated on the latest advancements in the investment sector, including all the possibilities and risks, to provide the best information to clients.
+A financial planner should also be able to lay out a logical investing framework for his clients, offering them options based on return on investment and risk.